Nemo64/marco-zone/_posts/2020-05-10-configure-symfony-for-lambda.md

           TargetType: AWS::RDS::DBCluster
 ```

-And now you have application has a database.
+And now your application has a database.
 You can now run the usual commands to create the schema but you'll have to do that within your lambda so:

 ```sh